coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 The left metabox lists the toplevel terms.
 Right (or below) are the sub-terms.

 == Changelog ==

+= 2.7.5 =
+* 2016-01-11
+* Support Advanced Custom Fields with its Taxonomy Fields.

 = 2.7.4 =
 * 2016-01-06
 * Really fix Woo get_attribute() (thanks eddy_boy).